Responses to Renfrew County murder inquest due this week | CBC News

 Committee needed 'immediately'

-The inquest jury also called on the provincial government to "immediately" launch a recommendation implementation committee that would apply some pressure on the governments as they poured over the jury's suggestions, which also included such measures as funding for safe rooms in the homes of survivors of high-risk perpetrators, and allowing victims to testify in court via video.
+The inquest jury also called on the provincial government to "immediately" launch a recommendation implementation committee that would apply some pressure on the governments.

 Advocates championed that idea at the outset of the inquest.
 As of Monday, however, there were no signs the province had acted on that recommendation — a disappointment to Mercer.